-Origins of Hmong People In Indochina
+Origins of the Hmong People in Indochina

-Forced Migration of Hmong People
+Forced Migration of the Hmong

 Hmong People Resettle in Northern Vietnam

-Hmong Allies in Indochina Wars
+Hmong Allies During Indochina Wars

 Objectives of the Hmong Fighters

 The Ho Chi Minh Trail was a vital supply line for the Viet Cong fighters in the south.
 As a result, disruption of the Ho Chi Minh trail was the primary objective of the Americans.
 However, the Americans had limited success engaging the Vietnamese resistance fighters in ground warfare.
 Therefore, the US Military recruited the Hmong fighters to serve as ground forces acting on behalf of the US military during the “secret war” in Laos.
 The Americans were now free to conduct gratuitous carpet bombing of Northern Vietnam, Cambodia and Laos working in unison with the Hmong on the ground.

 The massive destruction they caused was ultimately ineffective because in the end the US military gave up.
 As a result, the Hmong people would once again face the wrath of the Vietnamese army.
 However, in Laos they also faced the wrath of the Pathet Lao.